pravega/pravega-samples/flink-catalog-examples/README.md

 This command automatically starts all the containers defined in the Docker Compose configuration in a detached mode.
 Run docker ps to check whether the 6 containers are running properly.
 You can also visit http://localhost:18081/ to see if Flink is running normally.

-### Start the SQL Client
-To enter the SQL CLI client run:
+Then we need to enter the SQL CLI client:
 ```
 docker-compose exec sql-client ./sql-client.sh
 ```